Ara0n/pyscandl/docs/source/index.rst

 Introduction
 ============

-Pyscandl is a python programe made to be able to download scans of mangas and webtoons on multiple different websites without the need for `selenium <https://www.selenium.dev/>`_ and its `python version <https://selenium-python.readthedocs.io/>`_.
+Pyscandl is a python program made to be able to download scans of mangas and webtoons on multiple different websites without the need for `selenium <https://www.selenium.dev/>`_ and its `python version <https://selenium-python.readthedocs.io/>`_.

 The currently supported websites are: